 MPU field technicians are prohibited from accepting any form of payment in the field.
 If anyone claiming to be from MPU visits your home or business and threatens disconnection if they are not paid on the spot, please contact the police department immediately.

 Collection of Closed Accounts

 Final bills sent to customers vacating a property are given 20 days for payment prior to being considered past due.
 Customers with an outstanding, past due final billed account(s) need to pay the balance in full prior to service being established at another property.
 Once a final billed account has gone past the due date, a customer will be sent a final reminder letter.
-It is important for customers to make sure MPU has your correct address information so all notices are received by the account holder.
+It is important for customers to make sure MPU has the correct address information so all notices are received in a timely manner.
 If no payment is received, MPU takes the following collections actions: